SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageLookup.md

 So the top frame always contains the method it executes.

-Finally, we redefine the `visitMessageNode:` method to change the class where to start looking for the method.
+Finally, we redefine the `visitMessageNode:` method to change the class where to start looking for the method e.g., in the superclass of the class defining the method for `super` receivers (`self currentMethod methodClass superclass`).

 ```
 CInterpreter >> visitMessageNode: aMessageNode